cfpb/hmda-platform/README.md

 The API will run on `$(docker-machine ip):8080`

 #### To run the entire platform
-Clone the [HMDA Platform UI](https://github.com/cfpb/hmda-platform-ui) directory into a sibling directory of this one.
+Clone the [HMDA Platform UI](https://github.com/cfpb/hmda-platform-ui) repo and the [HMDA Platform Auth](https://github.com/cfpb/hmda-platform-auth) repo into sibling directories of this one.
 Your directory structure should look like this:
 ```shell
 ~/dev/hmda-project$ ls -la
 total 16